yahayuta/star_shooter/README.md

 You will encounter several types of enemy ships, each with its own behavior:

-*   **Fighters:** Small, agile ships that attack in groups.
+*   **Battes:** Small, agile ships that attack in groups.
-*   **Bombers:** Slower, more durable ships that target your starbases.
+*   **Gols:** Slower, more durable ships that target your starbases.
-*   **Cruisers:** Large, powerful ships that are slow but heavily armed.
+*   **Demos:** Large, powerful ships that are slow but heavily armed.
-*   **Boss:** A massive, heavily armed ship that appears in Adventure Mode after you have collected all 7 keys.
+*   **Battsūra:** A massive, heavily armed ship that appears in Adventure Mode after you have collected all 3 keys.

 ## A Note on Inspiration

 This game is a heartfelt tribute to the classic 1985 Namco game, "Star Luster."
 Many of the gameplay mechanics, the overall aesthetic, and the core design principles are directly inspired by this legendary title.

-The recent updates, including the redesigned cockpit, the circular radar, the enhanced damage system, and the new enemy sprites, were all implemented to bring the game even closer to the original "Star Luster" experience.
+The recent updates, including the redesigned cockpit, the circular radar, the enhanced damage system, the new enemy sprites, and adjusted difficulty settings, were all implemented to bring the game even closer to the original "Star Luster" experience.
 The goal is to capture the spirit and challenge of the original, while still providing a fun and engaging experience for modern players.

 ## Sound Generation